 I love the satisfaction of moving a yarn entry into the "Completely Used Up" filter on Ravelry.
 So I'm always on the lookout for stash-busting projects.

 While stash-diving for my latest project, I found a ball of short lengths of cotton and acrylic yarn that were knotted together.
 I think this came from an eBay yarn lot.
 I cut the lengths free and used the longer ones to crochet a round coaster.
-It's a little oversized, but chunky.
+It's a little oversized, which I like in a coaster.

 I wove in the yarn on each row, and started the new row in a different place.
-It's the only way I know to avoid those jogs that mess up dircular crochet.
+It's the only way I know to avoid those jogs that mess up circular crochet.

-I just tie them up, catch the tie in a wire loop and run it through a small bead cap.
+I just tie them up, catch them in a jewelry wire loop and run it through a small bead cap.
 That gets joined to a jump ring with another loop.

 These markers are perfect for lace-weight knitting projects--they are colorful and very light.

 When I want a stitch marker for my crocheting,

 I just add a lobster claw clasp (instead of a jump ring) so they can be moved from row to row.